-International labour standards (ILS) are legal instruments that establish basic minimum social standards agreed upon by governments, employers and workers.
-ILS cover all matters related to work and are backed up by a supervisory system designed to deal with all sorts of problems in their application at the national level.
+International labour standards are legal instruments that establish basic minimum social standards agreed upon by governments, employers and workers.

-ILO Maritime Labour Academy - Track 2: Workshop on national legal implementation of the ILO MLC, 2006
+ILO Maritime Labour Academy - Track 6: Workshop on the ILO Maritime Labour Convention, 2006, for recruitment and placement agencies

 The Programme for Employers’ Activities provides training to strengthen employers’ representatives in areas that are strategic for economic growth, governance, development and poverty alleviation.

 We believe that employers' and business associations can make significant contributions for sustainable development and therefore help Employers' Organizations around the world to become more representative and effective voices of business.

 The Programme for Workers’ Activities is the training arm of the Bureau for Workers' Activities (ACTRAV) of the ILO.
 The Programme responds to the training needs of workers' organizations through courses, materials, projects and advisory services.